 Should I get a HSBC Global Money Account?

 Overall the Global Money Account is a step in the right direction.
-It will make a massive difference to those who’d normally just use their standard HSBC current account debit card when abroad, and help to retain customers who’d otherwise use services from other multi-currency accounts.
-Those who aren’t currently HSBC account holders, would be better served by Starling for Euro and Dollar accounts, or general holiday spending, or Revolut for regular currency exchanges.
+It will make a massive difference to those who’d normally just use their standard HSBC current account debit card when abroad, and help to retain customers who might otherwise use services from other multi-currency accounts.

 If you have a HSBC Global Money Account we’d love to hear your experience with it?
 Please comment below.